OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 ### Random Padding

-For RSA it is important to Enable Random Padding.
-This is also known as OAEP(Optimal Asymmetric Encryption Padding).
-This protects againt a Known Plain Text Attacks by adding randomness at the beginning of the payload.
+For RSA, it is essential to enable Random Padding.
+Random Padding is also known as OAEP or Optimal Asymmetric Encryption Padding.
+This class of defense protects against Known Plain Text Attacks by adding randomness at the beginning of the payload.

 The Padding Schema of [PKCS#1](https://wikipedia.org/wiki/RSA_(cryptosystem)#Padding_schemes) is typicaly used in this case.